bluesadi/Pluto/README.md

 $ sudo apt install gcc g++ cmake make ninja-build
 ```

 The final step is to execute `./build.sh`, which is a shell script that automatically compiles this project and install it on the [/install](/install) directory.
-Such scripts for MacOS and Windows are also available at [build_macos.sh](build_macos.sh) and [./build_win.bat](build_win.bat).
+Such scripts for MacOS and Windows are also available at [build_macos.sh](build_macos.sh) and [build_win.bat](build_win.bat).
 Feel free to use them!

 ## Features
 Pluto-Obfuscator encompasses multiple passes as follows (`*` indicates the most recommended passes):